 At virtual events, poor connection and disjointed communication are common problems that diminish the overall performance of an event.
 Information can easily be missed, resulting in confusion and misunderstanding.

 Physical events do not have this problem as they deliver content face-to-face without online restrictions.
 Attendees can recognize non-verbal cues easily and engage better overall at a physical event.

 Collect authentic content that attendees post using your hashtag.

 Virtual events are a great solution if a physical event is impossible to host or inconvenient.
 However, some events are not efficient as in-person events, such as regular meetings, study groups, and webinars.

 Virtual events are simple to set up and run with the same benefits for attendees as a physical event.
 In addition, it saves time, money, and effort that can be redistributed into the virtual event.

 Events require a lot of organization and a substantial budget to bring them into reality.
-There are considerable costs involved in physical events such as venue, equipment, food, speakers, and security that not all businesses can afford.
+There are considerable costs involved in physical events such as venue, equipment, food, speakers, and security, along with other additional charges and local taxation expenses that not all businesses can afford.